 The phlebotomist is an integral part of the healthcare team.
 This professional will obtain blood specimens in a prompt and efficient manner.
 This individual must be proficiently trained to maintain high standards to ensure quality and safety in all aspects of specimen collection.
 The Phlebotomy Technician Program involves teaching of techniques for the purpose of obtaining blood samples by venipuncture and dermal capillary procedures.
 Medical and Laboratory terminology, anatomy of the circulatory systems, interpersonal communication, laboratory safety, legal guidelines and professional skills will be covered.
-Upon successful completion of the three portions of this 24-week program, the student will have entry-level employment skills and meet all requirements to qualify for the American Society for Clinical Pathology (ASCP) examination.
-The first and second portion of this Program will consist of two 8 weeks of classroom lecture and lab skill demonstration.
-The third portion of this program will consist of eight weeks where the student will be assigned 110 hours at a medical practicum site to obtain practical experience and record 100 venipunctures and dermal punctures to meet the competency requirements.
+Upon successful completion of the three portions of this program, the student will have entry-level employment skills and meet all requirements to qualify for the American Society for Clinical Pathology (ASCP) examination.
+The first and second portion of this Program will consist of classroom lecture and lab skill demonstration.
+The third portion of this program will consist of 100 hours at a medical practicum site to obtain practical experience and record 100 venipunctures and dermal punctures to meet the competency requirements.